-With the new Oris Carlos Coste Limited Edition Cenote Series diving watch the Swiss watchmaker celebrates the last year’s feat of its ambassador: master freediver Carlos Coste.
+With the new Oris Carlos Coste Limited Edition Cenote Series diver the Swiss watchmaker celebrates the last year’s feat of its ambassador: master freediver Carlos Coste.
 Swimming under water for very much impressive 150 meters through a rocky passage inside the monstrous Dos Ojos flooded cave system, the daredevil Venezuelan freediver officially became the Guinness World Record holder for the “longest distance swam underwater with one breath (open water).”

 Although Mr. Coste needed to swim for only 75 meters to set the world record, he doubled the distance.
 Just to make sure.